wwilsman/monopoly-wallet/README.md

   "themeDescr": "..."                  // description of this theme "bankStart": -1,                     // initial bank balance (-1 = Infinite)
-  "playerStart": 1500,                 // starting balance of new players "houseCount": 32,                    // starting number of houses "hotelCount": 12,                    // starting number of hotels "mortgageRate": 0.5,                 // rate that mortgage value is calculated
+  "playerStart": 1500,                 // starting balance of new players "passGoAmount": 200,                 // amount collected for passing go "payJailAmount": 50,                 // amount needed to get out of jail "houseCount": 32,                    // starting number of houses "hotelCount": 12,                    // starting number of hotels "mortgageRate": 0.5,                 // rate that mortgage value is calculated